WiIIiam278/HuskChat/README.md

 * Works great out of the box, install on your Velocity or BungeeCord-based proxy and use right away
 * Hooks with LuckPerms to display user prefixes and suffixes
-* Private messaging and replying commands
+* Private messaging and replying commands - including group private messages
 * Define who can send and receive messages in channels
 * Define shortcut commands to let players quickly switch channels
 * Machine learning powered profanity filter